iraqooh/quotables_random_qoute_generator/README.md

-# 🌟 Random Quote Generator
+# 🌟 Quotables

-A feature-rich, responsive, and accessible **Random Quote Generator** built with **Vanilla JavaScript (HTML, CSS, JS + Fetch API)**.
+A feature-rich, responsive, and accessible random quote generator built with vanilla JavaScript.
 This web app delivers inspirational quotes on demand, with options to customize appearance, manage favorites, and even install it as a Progressive Web App (PWA).

----

 ## 🚀 Features